 The issuance of the \$500,000 in common shares on or before March 11, 2023, and the first \$500,000 in expenditures were obligations of Alpha upon entering into the Option Agreement.
-The Company has recorded a receivable for the next \$500,000, to be received in shares of Alpha, at the time of entering into the Option Agreement.
-During the three months ended March 31, 2023, the Company received notice of termination from Alpha of the Option Agreement.
-The common shares with a value of \$500,000 were not received in March 2023 and the Company has notified Alpha of their obligation under the Option Agreement to issue the common shares.
+The Company recorded a receivable for the next \$500,000, to be received in shares of Alpha, at the time of entering into the Option Agreement.
+In March 2023, the Company received notice of termination from Alpha of the Option Agreement.
+The common shares with a value of \$500,000 were not received in March 2023 and the Company has notified Alpha of their obligation under the Option Agreement to issue the common shares, and continues to engage with them to resolve the outstanding obligation.

-As there was no capitalized cost associated with the Okeover property, the value of the Alpha Shares received, and the committed receivable was recorded as a gain on option of mineral property in the statement of loss during the three months ended March 31, 2022.
-The Alpha Shares are classified as fair value through profit and loss financial instruments and are recorded as marketable securities in the statement of financial position, with gains and losses resulting from the change in fair value recorded in the consolidated statement of loss for the period.
-The fair value of the Alpha Shares at March 31, 2023, was \$40,074, which was determined by reference to their quoted closing market price at the reporting date.
+As there was no capitalized cost associated with the Okeover property, the value of the Alpha Shares received, and the committed receivable was recorded as a gain on option of mineral property in the statement of loss during the six months ended June 30, 2022.
+The Alpha Shares were classified as fair value through profit and loss financial instruments and were recorded as marketable securities in the statement of financial position, with gains and losses resulting from the change in fair value recorded in the consolidated statement of loss for the period.
+In June 2023, the Company disposed of the Alpha Shares for proceeds of \$31,697 and recorded a loss of \$8,377 and \$21,735 in statement of loss for three and six month periods ended June 30, 2023 (loss of \$157,624 and \$149,609 for the three and six month periods ended June 30, 2022).